seanshahkarami/cfs-quota-bug-test/README.md

 The high level summary here is, we run a test case which has a well defined work period of 5ms and _should not_ experience throttling.

+If your kernel is affected by this problem, you'll see:
-When no cpu quotas are used, it runs as expected and the main work loop completes consistently in about 5ms.
+* When no cpu quotas are used, it runs as expected and the main work loop completes consistently in about 5ms.

-When quotas are used, I've random it runs as expected and the main work loop completes consistently in about 5ms.
+* When cpu quotas are used, I've random it runs as expected and the main work loop completes consistently in about 5ms.

 ## Running with Docker